 It is clear from the Holy Scriptures that God punished even leprosy to keep the people from committing sins.
 So leprosy and every leprosy, followed by its obsessions, shows that the sin of the soul entails the punishment of the body but brings to the soul humility and health of the mind.

-- She was Amram and Jochebed’s daughter and Aaron and Moses’s sister.
+- Also, she was Amram and Jochebed’s daughter and Aaron and Moses’s sister.
 There is a consensus that she is the one who watched baby Moses floating in the papyrus boat and recommended her mother to be his nurse.
-She held the quality she had of leading the women’s songs, dances, and hymns of praise when they celebrated the crossing of the Red Sea.
+But, she held the quality she had of leading the women’s songs, dances, and hymns of praise when they celebrated the crossing of the Red Sea.

-- The Bible doesn’t mention anything about her married life, but some rabbinic traditions say she was the wife of Caleb and the mother of Hur.
+- The Bible doesn’t mention her married life, but some rabbinic traditions say she was Caleb’s wife and Hur’s mother.

-Miriam, the prophetess and sister of Moses and she was never married.
+So, Miriam, the prophetess, was never married.
 The Israelites, with songs of thanksgiving to God, came to Mera, where, the bitterness of the waters turning into sweetness, they came to Elim.
 Then, Moishe and the sons of Israel this song to God, and they said: Let us sing unto the Lord, that they have magnified themselves, and have cast horse and rider into the sea.

 If you enjoyed reading our article, play the following Quiz to test your biblical knowledge about Miriam and her relationship with Moses.